 Under non-pandemic situations, parents and guardians have free access to all areas used by the children throughout the centers operating hours.
-Even though the restrictions for COVID has lifted we still want to keep all of the Grace Community safe in general for all families.
+Even though the restrictions for COVID has lifted we still want to keep all of the Grace Community safe.
 So for the time being, parents/guardians are only allowed in the lobby areas.
-If a need occurs where you need to step passed that, then you will need to be with a staff member at all times to ensure the safety of all families and children.
+If a need occurs where you need to step passed that area, we ask that you take your temperature first.

-Masks are no longer required at this time but are appreciated if you are feeling ill.
+Masks are no longer required at this time.